Neurone/reMarkable/README.md

 ## Changing the timer

-You can change the frequency of the refresh modifying the value `OnUnitActiveSec` inside the file `/usr/lib/systemd/user/random-screens.timer` and then restarting your reMarkable.
+You can change the frequency of the refresh by modifying the value `OnUnitActiveSec` inside the file `/usr/lib/systemd/user/random-screens.timer` and then restarting your reMarkable.